If Only For That One Weakness: The Achilles Heel in Disney Characters – Part Two

 Image: Disney

 Admit it – you love it.
-You wait for something to trip Bruce Banner over the edge, then sit back and relish the wrath of destruction Hulk leaves in his wake.
+You wait for something to trip Bruce Banner over the edge, then sit back and relish the wrath of destruction The Incredible Hulk leaves in his wake.
 But don’t expect the mayor of New York to see it that way.
-Time to rework that city budget to make a larger “Hulk repairs” budget.
+Time to rework that city budget to make a larger “Hulk repairs” item.

 Who Else, But Donald Duck!